dse/printable-paper/README.md

 -   French ruling, with thinner grid lines.

--   A 5/16" or 8mm hybrid line-dot graph based on French ruling.
+-   A 5/16" or 8mm hybrid line dot graph, based on French ruling.

 -   A 1/4" or 6mm line dot grid.
 In regular, thinner, and extra-thinner variants.

+-   A version of French ruling with major lines every three lines instead of four.
+(Do not use for Lego bricks, as the proportions are not correct.)

+-   Doane Paper style ruling.

 ## Utilities Required